infochimps-labs/ironfan/README.md

 This code defines a cluster named demosimple.
 A cluster is a group of servers united around a common purpose, in this case to serve a scalable web application.

-The webapp_demo cluster has two 'facets' -- dbnode and webnode.
+The web_demo cluster has two 'facets' -- dbnode and webnode.
 A facet is a subgroup of interchangeable servers that provide a logical set of systems: in this case, the systems that store the website's data and those that render it.

-The dbnode facet has one server, which will be named `webapp_demo-dbnode-0`; the webnode facet has two servers, `webapp_demo-webnode-0` and `webapp_demo-webnode-1`.
+The dbnode facet has one server, which will be named `web_demo-dbnode-0`; the webnode facet has two servers, `web_demo-webnode-0` and `web_demo-webnode-1`.

 Each server inherits the appropriate behaviors from its facet and cluster.
 All the servers in this cluster have the `base_role`, `chef_client` and `ssh` roles.
-The dbnode machines additionally house a MySQL server, while the webnodes have an nginx reverse proxy for the custom `webapp_demo_webapp`.
+The dbnode machines additionally house a MySQL server, while the webnodes have an nginx reverse proxy for the custom `web_demo_webapp`.

 As you can see, the dbnode facet asks for a different flavor of machine (`m1.large`) than the cluster default (`t1.micro`).
 Settings in the facet override those in the server, and settings in the server override those of its facet.
 You economically describe only what's significant about each machine.